Frederik Kortlandt

-Frederik Herman Henri (Frits) Kortlandt (born 19 June 1946) is a Dutch former professor of descriptive and comparative linguistics at Leiden University in the Netherlands.
+Frederik Herman Henri "Frits" Kortlandt (born 19 June 1946) is a Dutch former professor of descriptive and comparative linguistics at Leiden University in the Netherlands.
 He writes on Baltic and Slavic languages, the Indo-European languages in general, and Proto-Indo-European, though he has also published studies of languages in other language families.
-He has also studied ways to associate language families into super-groups such as controversial Indo-Uralic.
+He has also studied ways to associate language families into super-groups such as the controversial Indo-Uralic.

 Biography

 Kortlandt was born on 19 June 1946 in Utrecht.
-Kortlandt, along with George van Driem and a few other colleagues, is one of the proponents of the Leiden School of linguistics, which describes language in terms of a meme or benign parasite.
+Kortlandt, along with George van Driem and a few other colleagues, is one of the proponents of the Leiden school of linguistics, which describes language in terms of a meme or benign parasite.

 Kortlandt holds five degrees from the University of Amsterdam: